zimolzak/psci-resource-proposal/README.md

 <div custom-style="TitleRepeat">Outline of Safer Dx EnGAGE</div>

-# (1) Purpose statement
+# (1) Why this guide?

-FIXME
+For clinicians:

-For clinicians: *To identify patients at risk for diagnostic safety events.* Prove that this is currently not possible.
+: To identify patients at risk for diagnostic safety events.
+Prove that this is currently not possible.

-For quality, safety, and administrative personnel: *To identify patients at risk for diagnostic safety events, at the clinic or facility level.*
+For quality, safety, and administrative personnel:
+: To identify patients at risk for diagnostic safety events, at the clinic or facility level.

-Selling point: will help you decide what's most approp for you (your VA).

-Who is *which section* for?
+This guide will help you not only find patients at risk for diagnostic safety events, but *decide what events to focus on,* depending on your VAMC's current initiatives, priorities, and capabilities.

+The following table illustrates which sections of the guide are most relevant to which roles.

 * * *

 **Section**  **2**  **3**  **4**  **5**  **6**  **7**
 ----         ----   ----   ----   ----   ----   ----
-Champion     Yes    Yes    Yes                  Yes Clinician    Yes                         Yes
+Champion     Yes    Yes    Yes    -      -      Yes Clinician    Yes    -      -      -      Yes    -
-IT           Yes                  Yes
+IT           Yes    -      -      Yes    -      -

 * * *

 # (2) Introduction: Orientation to the fundamentals of diagnostic safety